v8/v8.dev/src/blog/understanding-ecma-part-1.md

 ## ECMAScript Language Types and ECMAScript Specification Types

 Let's start with something that looks familiar.
-The spec uses values such as undefined, true and false, which you already know from JavaScript.
+The spec uses values such as undefined, true and false, which we already know from JavaScript.
 They all are **ECMAScript language values**, values of **ECMAScript language types** which the spec also defines.

-The spec also uses ECMAScript language values internally, for example, an internal record might contain a field whose possible values are true and false.
+The spec also uses ECMAScript language values internally, for example, an internal data type might contain a field whose possible values are true and false.

 [Spec: ECMAScript language types](https://tc39.es/ecma262/#sec-ecmascript-language-types)